adnanali17official/react-table-lite/README.md

     Use ‘showPagination’ prop to enable pagination with custom range using ‘showNumberofPages’ prop.
 Pagination also requires ‘totalPages’, ‘currentPage’ and ‘onPaginate’ props.

 - **Per Page:**
-    Use ‘showPerpageLimitOptions’ prop to enable per page drop down.
+    Use ‘showPerPageLimitOptions’ prop to enable per page drop down.
 Pass callback function in ‘onPerPageLimitSelect’ prop and current per page limit in ‘currentPerPageLimit’ prop.

 ### Preview: